aliveprotocol/docs/docs/develop/hive-custom-json-specs.md

 description: Custom JSON specification for Alive Protocol transactions on Hive
 ---

-This page lists the custom JSON specifications for Alive Protocol on-chain transactions on Hive.
+This page outlines the custom JSON specifications for Alive Protocol on-chain transactions on Hive.

 ## Custom JSON Fields